We hope that you are able to find all the information you need about our school on our website.

 As above, an appointment with the class teacher, assistant head teacher or the head teacher will allow you to discuss the nature of your complaint, and we will work quickly to resolve any concerns or issues.

-For further information or advice, please contact Mrs Lucy Smith our assistant head teacher – inclusion ( Inclusion includes SEND Co-ordinator) via the office.
+For further information or advice, please contact Mrs Holden our Assistant Head Teacher – Inclusion ( Inclusion includes SEND Co-ordinator) via the office.

 If you have any worries or concerns, your first point of contact will usually be your child’s Class Teacher.

-Should you wish to take a matter further, it should be referred to one of our Senior Leaders, the Deputy Headteacher or Headteacher.
+Should you wish to take a matter further, it should be referred to one of our Assistant Head Teachers, the Deputy Headteacher or Headteacher.

 In the unlikely event that you are still not satisfied with the outcome of a meeting, you are then at liberty to write to the SCC, expressing a wish to formalise your complaint.